 The staff team at Amber House have a wealth of knowledge which draws on a variety of backgrounds.
-Some team members have been at Amber House for 14 years with the majority averaging around 4-5 years.
-As mentioned, team members have gained experience from varied roles including SEMH schools, nurseries, military, and other areas within social care.
-As part of their role, each team member has either undergone or is completing their Level 3 Diploma in Residential Childcare, with the new Level 4 succeeding this.
+Some team members have been at Amber House for 4 years with the majority averaging around 2-4 years.
+As mentioned, team members have gained experience from varied roles including SEMH schools, nurseries, adult care, and other areas within social care.
+As part of their role, each team member has either undergone or is completing their Level 4 Diploma in Residential Childcare.
 Each team member is trained in many areas as part of their role including: